-Ensuring that a child has a balanced, healthy diet can be a challenge for parents.
+Ensuring that a child has a balanced and healthy diet that is full of nutritious meals can be a challenge for parents.
 Every family situation is different, but a variety of factors can prevent children from eating nutritious foods.
-Some families live in communities where access to fresh food markets is limited.
+Some families live in communities where access to fresh food markets and healthy meals is limited.
 Instead, fast food establishments and convenience stores are the only local food sources.
-Other families live in areas of food shortages due to climate effects, civil unrest, or poverty.
+This means that many families have no access to fresh fruit and vegetable options.
+Other families live in areas of food shortages due to climate effects, civil unrest, or poverty which greatly affects child nutrition.
+Also, some kids eat school meals in a cafeteria that lacks healthy eating options for school breakfast and lunch.
 In other cases, it is simply that a child has developed taste preferences for high fat, sweetened, and salty foods due to introduction during the toddler years.
-Whatever the reason, a report by The United Nations Children’s Fund (UNICEF), “State of the World’s Children 2019,” shows some startling statistics (source):
+Whatever the reason, a report by The United Nations Children’s Fund (UNICEF), “State of the World’s Children 2019”, shows some startling statistics on child nutrition:

 - 1 in 3 children under the age of 5 are either undernourished or overweight, resulting in stunting of growth, muscle wasting, and obesity

 - 1 in 2 children suffers from “hidden hunger,” deficiencies in vitamins and essential nutrients